 We are a nation of pet lovers, but what happens to them if their human owners separate?
 Relationship breakdown is usually a stressful time for all parties involved.
-It can be made even more upsetting when considering what to do about ownership of your pet.
+It can be made even more upsetting when considering what to do about custody of your pet after divorce.

 It is not uncommon to think of a pet as one of the family and the thought of losing them, on top of the emotional turmoil of a breakup, can be overwhelming.

-In law, a pet is classed as property, a possession and if there is a dispute about ownership, a court could decide on legal ownership, resulting in the return to or retention of the animal by its owner.
-However, a court will not have the power to order the legal owner to give access to the pet to the non-legal owner.
-Deciding factors include who bought the pet, who is the main carer, whose name is registered on the pet’s microchip and insurance and who it is registered with and pays for the vet.
+In law a pet is classed as property, a possession, and if there is a dispute about ownership, a court could decide on the matter of legal ownership on behalf of the parties.
+This could result in the return to, or retention of, a pet by its owner.
+A court will not, however, force a pet’s legal owner to set up a sharing agreement with a non-legal owner.
+Deciding factors that the court could take into account include who bought the pet, who is the main carer, whose name is registered on the pet’s microchip and insurance, and who pays the vet bills and similar.

-Pets are often bought at great expense, especially if it’s a pedigree or fashionable cross-breed.
+Pets are often bought at great expense, especially if the pet in question is a pedigree or fashionable cross-breed.
 But with a beloved animal, the cost is not the only thing invested.
 If it’s a dog for example, invariably this will mean giving time and attention to training and exercising as well as feeding and loving it.
 Sometimes pets represent the absence of children or are introduced into an already large human family.
-We can get very soppy and sentimental about our four legged friends.
+We can get very sentimental about our four legged friends.

-If you are separating, you and your partner may need to consider carefully who gets to keep the dog or cat and if more than one, do you get one each?
+If you are separating, you and your partner may need to consider carefully who gets to keep the dog and if you have more than one pet, do you get one each?
 As with so many issues that arise in family law matters, there is rarely one answer and most solutions turn on the circumstances of the case and what pet you have.

-If it’s a dog you could consider sharing custody.
+If you have a dog, you could consider sharing custody.
 Consider what would work best with your respective work patterns and other family commitments.
 Is the dog a good traveller or is car-sickness a problem?
-Is where you or your ex now living suitable for having a pet to stay or if renting, is there a no pet policy?
-Ideally a dog needs a pack leader – someone who is their primary carer and who has the time and money to be able to care for them on their own.
+Is where you now live suitable for having a pet to stay, or is one party now renting a property that has a no pet policy?

-If it’s a cat, they can be territorial, becoming more attached to the home and surrounding area they are used to.
-Moving can be unsettling enough for adults and children, but we rarely think of the impact it might have on our feline (and canine) friends.
-If one of the separating couple is staying in the property formerly shared, the right solution might be for the cat to stay put, too.
-If neither of the couple is staying in the same place, then who is best placed in their new accommodation to keep the cat?
-Cats can be left alone for longer than dogs.
-Other important considerations include location e.g. near a busy main road.
+Dogs can be territorial, becoming attached to the home and surrounding area they are used to.
+Moving can be unsettling enough for adults and children, but we rarely think of the impact it might have on our canine friends.
+If one party is staying put in the family home that was once shared, the right solution might be for the dog to stay put too.

 If you have more than one pet, the answer is not necessarily to have one each.
-The pets may have an attachment to each other as well as to their human family and separating pets can be traumatic, at a time that is already fraught with tension (which pets will pick up from their humans).
+The pets may have an attachment to each other as well as to their human family and separating pets can be very traumatic for them.

-Court is not the place to resolve disputes over pets: it is an expensive remedy, just like it is usually the method of last resort when it comes to sorting out the division of the main assets such as the house, savings, pensions and other investments.
-Alternatives include mediation or the collaborative framework, assuming doing what you believe is the right thing for your beloved pet has not helped you reach the right solution already.
+Court is not the place to resolve disputes over pets.
+It is an expensive remedy and it is usually the method of last resort when it comes to sorting out the division of other main assets such as the house, savings, pensions, and other investments.
+Alternatives to court proceedings can include mediation or the collaborative framework, assuming doing what you believe is the right thing for your beloved pet has not helped you reach a solution already.

 *This is not legal advice; it is intended to provide information of general interest about current legal issues.